You are here

 A system used to verify that a MIDI connection is working.
 It involves the sending device sending frequent short messages to the receiving device to reassure it that all is well.
 If these active sensing messages stop for any reason, then the receiving device will recognise a fault condition and switch off all notes.
 Not all MIDI devices support active sensing.

 Acronym for Alesis Digital Audio Tape, referring to the company's popular range of digital eight-track tape machines released in the early 1990s.
+Now more commonly used as a shorthand term for the ADAT Lightpipe digital connection format.

-An AES standard that defines the use of a specific form of AES3 signal for clocking purposes.
+An AES standard that defines the use of a specific form of AES3 signal purely for clocking purposes.
 Also known as DARS (Digital Audio Reference Signal).

 A means of generating a control signal in a synthesizer based on how much pressure is applied to the keys of a MIDI keyboard.
 Most instruments that support this do not have independent pressure sensing for all keys ('polyphonic aftertouch'), but rather detect the overall pressure by means of a sensing strip running beneath the keys.
 Aftertouch is typically used to control such functions as vibrato depth, filter brightness, loudness and so on.